 What are Endangered Species?

 Since life began on Earth, several creatures due to changing of physical and biological conditions of the environment have come and gone or extinct.
 As we know that it is the law of nature that extinctions will occur naturally and will continue to do so.
-But scientific evident suggest that the current rate of species extinction is much higher as compared to the background rate of the past.
+But scientific evidence suggests that the current rate of species extinction is much higher as compared to the background rate of the past.
 This is what we have to think about or is a matter of concern.
 Isn’t it!

 Therefore, we can say that endangered species are the species that are at the risk of extinction due to sudden rapid decrease in its population or loss of its critical habitat.
-Species like plants or animals that was threatened with extinction could be called an endangered species.
+Species like plants or animals that were threatened with extinction could be called an endangered species.

-National Endangered Species Day: History
+Endangered Species Day: History

 At that time several efforts were made to save species and due to it around hundreds of species from extinction were saved like the bald eagle.
 According to the International Union for Conservation of Nature (IUCN), in the past two decades, the list of endangered species has more than doubled.
-Further, more than half of the population of Eastern lowland gorillas has been lost since 1990s, leaving few in thousand and elephants in Africa tens of thousands were killed every year.

 “Endangered species are our friends.” - Yao Ming